mot-commons/mot-commons/content/posts-en/about.md

 ---
 title: About this site
-slug: /en/about/
+slug: /about/
 date: "2000-01-15"
 description: 記事の概要を書く領域．This is a custom description for SEO and Open Graph purposes, rather than the default generated excerpt.
 Simply add a description field to the frontmatter.
 image: ../assets/cat.jpg
-caption: くさおいしい
+caption:
-author: MOT
+author: MOT Commons
-translators:
+translators: '["Honnyaku One, /honnyaku-one/", "Honnyaku Two, /honnyaku-two/"]'
 published: "true"
 ---